 Usually, children and the elderly are at risk of chilblains, which are essentially a cold injury.

 Chilblains can also affect those who are constantly exposed to cooler temperatures.
 This is because they tend to try to warm themselves up quickly.

 People with poor circulation or a family history of chilblains are also at risk.

-Conditions such as Lupus and Raynaud’s Phenomenon can also predispose a person to developing chilblains.
+Conditions such as Lupus and Raynaud’s Phenomenon can also predispose a person to develop chilblains.

 How are chilblains diagnosed?